-8 things that do not affect your credit score: A Credit score is the figure that reveals how good/bad your financial history is.
+8 things that do not affect your credit score: A Credit score is a figure that reveals how good/bad your financial history is.
 It is something that shows how well you handle your finances.
-The better the score more is the reputation you carry with banks, financial institutions and other credit providers.
-So, one must be very careful while dealing with his finances, because how you spend your money has very important role in deciding your credit score.
+The better the score more is the reputation you carry with banks, financial institutions, and other credit providers.
+So, one must be very careful while dealing with his finances, because how you spend your money has a very important role in deciding your credit score.
 However, there are certain things that do not affect one’s credit score in any way.
-This articles discusses in brief each of such factors.
+This articles discusses, in brief, each of such factors.

 How much you earn is a concern for Banks and financial institutions while they consider your loan application.
 On the basis of your income banks may extend the loans and credit cards.
 However, your income does not have any role in determining your credit score.

 Interest loan on past/existing loans:

 Having a very good credit score might guarantee you to get loans and credit cards at less interest rates but the same does not happen the other way around.
 Having a loan that carries a higher interest rate does not have any role affecting your credit score.
 Your existing and past loans might have been sanctioned on the basis of prevailing market conditions and existing credit score that have the chances of changing over time.

 Debit card activity:

 The transactions you make with your debit card do not affect your credit score.
 Funds flow from your bank account to your debit card and your spending history does not have any role on your credit score evaluation.